 The format for the fsnameservers is simple.
-It contains the IP address or the hostname to use as either a primary or a secondary coordinator.
+It contains the name of the IP address or hostname to use as either a primary or a secondary coordinator.
 The use of IP addresses is preferred to avoid problems associated with lookup system (eg., DNS or NIS) failures.
 The format of an fsnameservers line is: